Last updated: June 15, 2026

 SNAP is not usually approved forever.
 Your state will send renewal or recertification notices.
 Read every notice, even if it looks like junk mail.
 A missed interview, missed renewal form, or late proof can stop benefits.

 Keep your address, phone number, email, and portal login updated.
-If you move, lose your phone, or change jobs, ask the office how to report changes and what proof they need.
+If you move, lose your phone, change jobs, start school, lose income, or change child care costs, ask the office how to report the change and what proof they need.
 Do not guess.
 Reporting rules vary by state and case type.

 Food banks, pantries, and emergency meals